Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Discussion

-From the analysis of the above examples, we can see that in general, CCMP requires fewer discrete points to achieve or exceed Kraken's accuracy, especially when the acoustic profiles are smooth.
-When the acoustic profiles are not smooth, the spectral methods (CCMP, NM-CT and rimLG) require a higher truncation order.
-Generally, compared with Kraken, CCMP has a slightly slower computational speed but higher accuracy.
-Compared with other programs based on spectral methods (rimLG and NM-CT), the computational speed of CCMP is much faster for the same accuracy.
-For convenience of comparison, the same truncation order was used for both the water column and bottom sediment layers in CCMP.
-However, we have also tested the use of different $N$ value in the water column layer and the bottom sediment layer; the results show that CCMP can still generate sufficiently accurate horizontal wavenumbers and sound fields with such a configuration.
-In actual operation, the truncation orders in the two layers can be freely specified in the input file, as in NM-CT, depending on the complexity of the profiles.
+Generally, compared with Kraken, MultiLC has higher accuracy; compared with other programs based on spectral methods (rimLG and NM-CT), the computational speed of MultiLC is much faster for the same accuracy.
+Compared with Kraken based on the finite difference method, MultiLC is faster when the marine acoustic profiles are smooth, while MultiLC is slightly slower than Kraken under a marine environment with rough acoustic profiles.
+For convenience of comparison, the same truncation order $N_i$ was used for the water columns and bottom sediment layers in MultiLC.
+In actual operation, the user can set $N_i$ arbitrarily according to the thickness of each layer and the complexity of the acoustic parameters.
+We have also tested the use of different $N_i$ values in the water columns and the bottom sediment layers; the results show that MultiLC can still generate sufficiently accurate horizontal wavenumbers and sound fields with such a configuration.